jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

 Having completed our data collection, we had the following local datasets:

-1. ```python table_data```: contains the following attributes for each movie ([movie_rank, movie_name, movie_year, movie_rating])
+1. ```table_data```: contains the following attributes for each movie ([movie_rank, movie_name, movie_year, movie_rating])
 2. ```film_ids```: contains the following attributes for each movie ([filmID , filmID_castURL , filmID_homePageURL, genre_clean])
 2. ```base_castAndCrew```: contains the full name for each full cast & crew member, for each movie (e.g. [['Robert DeNiro', 'Julia Roberts']])

-Now we were able to start exploring!
+Then we were able to start exploring!

 <a name="part4"></a>
 ## Part 4 (of 5): Data Exploration - Visualising Movie Ratings

 I began by exploring the movie ratings themselves; asking questions of the data such as **Is there a linear relationsip between movie ranking and movie rating?** and **Which movie genres typically have higher ratings?**.

 The boxplot below illustrates the distribution of IMDb movie ratings.
 With a median movie rating of 8.2 and an upper fence of 8.8, the boxplot identifies seven 'outliers' that have anomalously high ratings.
-To no suprise, these top rated films include well-known favourites - including [1] The Shawshank Redemption, [2] The Godfather, [3] The Godfather: Part II, [4] The Dark Knight, and [5] 12 Angry Men.
+To no suprise, these top rated films include well-known favourites, such as [1] The Shawshank Redemption, [2] The Godfather, [3] The Godfather: Part II, [4] The Dark Knight, and [5] 12 Angry Men.
+Take a look for yourself...

 <iframe width="900" height="500" frameborder="0" scrolling="no" src="//plot.ly/~jii-datascience/4.embed"></iframe>

-Extending on the above point, movie ratings do increase linearly with movie rankings.
-The cumulative distribution, below, presents the distribution of movie ratings slightly differently.
-Form this chart we deduce that 95% of movies have a rating between 8.2 - 8.7 (range: 0.5), whilst the remaining 5% have much higher scores between 8.7 to 9.2 (range: 0.5)
+Extending on the above point, movie ratings **do not decrease linearly** with movie rankings.

+The chart below (left) plots movie rating versus movie ranking, for all 250 movies.
+The adjacent chart (below right) attempts to identify a model that best describes the relationship between movie rating and rank (note: I used ```scipy``` to fit these models).
+We can see that a linear model explains the 'general' relationship (as you'd expect, with an R-squared of 0.82) however it particularly understates the sharp increase in ratings for top ranked movies.
+Again as you'd expect, the quadratic (R-squared of 0.92) and cubic (R-squared of 0.96) functions provide better representations of the relationship, as they provide a much better fit for top ranked movies.

 <iframe width="900" height="600" frameborder="0" scrolling="no" src="//plot.ly/~jii-datascience/6.embed"></iframe>

+You can find the code for these, and other, visualisation on [Github](https://github.com/jiidata-science/Imdb_Top_Actors).

 <a name="part5"></a>
 ## Part 5 (of 5): Data Exploration - *Who Really Are The Best Actors?*

 So this was the bit I was most interested in.
-Here we take a look at how many, top rated, movies each actor appeared in.
+Here we take a look at how many, top rated , movies each actor appeared in.

 Firstly, I looked at the frequency of movie features per actor.
 Each actor was assigned to a frequency bucket (i.e. 1, 2, 3, 4+) depending on the number of top rated movies they'd featured in.

 The pie chart below illustrates this split, for the full **15,013 (distinct) cast & crew members** that featured across the 250 movies.
-From the chart we deduce that **90% of actors featured in just one movie**, with just **0.88% of actors featuring in 4 or more movies**.
+Here we see that **90% of actors featured in just one movie**, with **just under 1% of actors featuring in 4 or more movies**.
 Interesting?
 Perhaps not, but I then started to put names to these numbers.

-You can find the code for this visualisation on [Github](https://github.com/jiidata-science/Imdb_Top_Actors).

 <iframe width="900" height="550" frameborder="0" scrolling="no" src="//plot.ly/~jii-datascience/8.embed"></iframe>

-We then created an interactive plotly chart that allows the user to see the actors with the highest movie features, with the list of movies available on hover.
-I chose to only plot actors that had featured in atleast five movies as anymore and the plot would be unreadable (and I was too lazy to created a input range or value filter).
-The plot starts begins with the highest number of features on the far left of the chart, progressing in descending order.
+The interactive plotly chart allows us to see the actors with the highest movie features, with the list of movies available on hover over.
+I chose to only plot actors that had featured in five or more movies as anymore and the plot would be unreadable (and I was too lazy to created a user defined input range or value filter).
+The plot begins with the highest number of movie features on the far left of the chart, ranked descending order.

 <iframe width="950" height="580" frameborder="0" scrolling="no" src="//plot.ly/~jii-datascience/12.embed"></iframe>

 So what did I deduce from this chart?
 Well, perhaps I'm not quite the film buff I first thought but:

-- to my suprise, the first actor I had heard of was in position five - Robert De Niro - who has appeared in eight of the top 250 films (and is undoubtably a household name).
+- to my suprise, the first actor I had heard of was in position five - **Robert De Niro** - who has appeared in eight of the top 250 movies (and is undoubtably a household name & living legend).

-- in position one, **John Ratzenberger** has 'appeared' in more of the Top 250 movies than any other 'actor' - a whopping 12 movies.
+- in position one, **John Ratzenberger** has 'appeared' in more of the Top 250 movies than any other 'actor' - a whopping 12 x movies.
 Interetingly, **10 of these were animation films**, so he didn't even 'appear' in them at all.

 - **Bess Flowers**, in position two, featured in 10 movies all published before the 1970s.

 - in third position, **Joseph Oliveira**, was a peculiar find.
-Whilst he'd featured in 9 of the Top 250 movies, he'd only played **supporting** or **'uncredited'** roles in each.
+Whilst he'd featured in nine of the Top 250 movies, he'd only played **supporting** or **'uncredited'** roles in each.
 To list a few examples, Joseph featured as a [walk on officer in Dark Knight (2008)](https://www.imdb.com/title/tt0468569/fullcredits?ref_=tt_cl_sm#cast); held an uncredited role as ['Marciano' in Goodfellas (1990)](https://www.imdb.com/title/tt0099685/fullcredits?ref_=tt_cl_sm#cast); and **again** an [uncredited Officer Court Room Attendant in Wolf of Wall Street (2013)](https://www.imdb.com/title/tt0993846/fullcredits).
-He's been in so many great modern films but there's no chance I'd know who he was if he passed me on the street.
+He's been in so many modern classics but there's no chance I'd recognise him if he passed me on the street.

-- there are also plently of expected actors, including Harrison Ford (6th), Gino Corrado (7th), Morgan Freeman (10th) to name a few.
+- there are also plently of popularly recognised names, including Harrison Ford (6th), Gino Corrado (7th), Morgan Freeman (10th), to name a few.

+Why not take a look yourself!

 You can find the code for this visualisation on [Github](https://github.com/jiidata-science/Imdb_Top_Actors).

 ## Summary & Final Thoughts